BuckeyeStudios/NMCM-installer/README.md

 # NMCM-installer
-Our network monitor and container machine (nginx proxy manager, rpi monitor,
+Our network monitor and container machine (nginx proxy manager and rpi monitor)